epfl-ada/ada-2023-project-dondada/README.md

 - The number of ratings for that type
 - The average grade and the average bros_score (the bros_score being a the score given by an expert)
-- The number of fans of this type of beer (We will define a fan as a user who has at least 90\% of his reviews dedicated to the beer of interest $\textcolor{red}{and maybe who always gives a good grade}$
+- The number of fans of this type of beer (We will define a fan as a user who dedicates most of his reviews to the beer type of interest and who gives a good grade most of the time (we will define the thresholds later))
 - Words that are often mentionned in reviews.
 First we will identify words describing a "good" beer by obtaining the words that are the most represented in positive reviews of beers graded 4.0 or more.
 Then we will see if these words also appear often for a given type of beer, if we find a match, it may suggest that this beer type is highly appreciated !

 Then manage vizualization of these metrics (both on world maps and histogramms).
 Do a word cloud to vizualize data obtained from comments.

 One way independant ANOVA to compare grades of IPAs vs other beers

 ### Predicting the next beer type
+Please propose the algorithm we are gonna use and maybe with which features.
+Use PCA to extract features --> Then do a K-means clustering to distinguish between trendy and not trendy beer

 ## Proposed timeline: